Yoga Teachings on Prosperous Living, Pt. 1 - Go Ahead, Shine.

 What is Prosperity?

-What is prosperity?
-How can we prosper in a way that is inspired, joyful and also brings joy to others?
+What is prosperity & the definition of prosperity?
+How can we prosper in a way that is inspired, joyful, and also brings joy to others?
 In the video below, Yogacharya O’Brian teaches that true abundance comes when we clear away the doubts and fears that obstruct the pure luminous Self from shining into the mind, and shining through our hearts into the world.

 “The luminous divine Self is always bright and aware.
 However, sometimes the mind is clouded, the heart is troubled,” says Yogacharya.
 Kriya Yoga teaches us how to restore clarity to the mind and radiance to the heart.